 - Web security

-Including tools, hardware, policies and more, web security is a blanket term to describe the network security measures businesses take to ensure safe web use when connected to an internal network.
-This helps prevent web-based threats from using browsers as access points to get into the network.
+Web security is an umbrella term for the tools, hardware, policies, and other network security measures that companies implement to ensure safe web use when linked to an internal network.
+This helps stop malware from the internet from using browsers as entry points to compromise the system.

 - Wireless security